Gabriel4256/CONNETO/README.md

 4. Run Moonlight from the extensions page
 5. If making changes, make sure to click the Reload button on the Extensions page

-## Streaming
-Simply type the hostname or IP into the textbox, pair, choose an app to run, then begin streaming.
-Once paired, the host will be remembered in a dropdown menu.
-To exit a stream, press Ctrl+Alt+Shift+Q. To remove focus from the stream, press Ctrl+Alt+Shift.

-## Contribute

-This project is being actively developed at [XDA Developers](http://forum.xda-developers.com/showthread.php?t=2505510)

-1. Fork us
-2. Write code
-3. Send Pull Requests

-Check out our [website](http://moonlight-stream.com) for project links and information.

-## Modified things for implementation of CONNETO (can find by CONNETO tag)
-- ./manifest.json: Chrome Extension동작 방법들의 정의가 들어있는 파일
-- ./index.html -> ./indexNew.html로 대체해야함
-- ./css/style.css -> ./css/styleNew.css로 대체해야함
-- ./js/mdns-browser/main.js
-- ./js/background.js
-- ./js/index.js
-- ./js/messages.js
-- ./js/socketConnection.js

-## Things to implement
-- Automatic connection between client & host
-- Making queue for waiting client
-- Reduce delay of connection